h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 Note that there is no way for a client to signal if its RADIUS/1.1 configuration is set to "allow" or "require".
 The client MUST signal "radius/1.1" via ALPN when it is configured with either value.
 The only difference in behavior between the two values for the client is how it handles responses from the server.

 Similarly, there is no way for a server to signal if its RADIUS/1.1 configuration is set to "allow" or "require".
 In both cases if it receives "radius/1.1" from the client via ALPN, the server MUST reply with "radius/1.1", and agree to that negotiation.
-The only difference in behavior between the two values for the server is how it handles the situation when no ALPN is signalled from the client.
+The only difference in behavior between the two values for the server is how it handles the situation when no ALPN is signaled from the client.

 Unfortunately when ALPN negotiation fails, it is not always possible to send TLS alert of "no_application_protocol" (120).  {{RFC7301}} Section 3.2 suggests that this alert can only be sent by the server which supports ALPN, in response to a client which requests ALPN.
 However, if either party does not support ALPN, then there are no provisions for this alert to be sent.
 In addition, the TLS implementations may not permit an application to send a TLS alert of its choice, at a time of its choice.
 So if one party supports ALPN while the other does not, it is not possible for the system supporting ALPN to send any kind of TLS alert which informs the other party that ALPN is required.

-### Using Protocol-Error for Application Signalling
+### Using Protocol-Error for Application Signaling

 When it is not possible to send a TLS alert of "no_application_protocol" (120), then the only remaining method for one party to signal the other is to send application data inside of the TLS tunnel.
 Therefore, for the situation when a one end of a connection determines that it requires ALPN while the other end does not support ALPN, the end requiring ALPN MAY send a Protocol-Error packet inside of the tunnel, and then close the connection.
 If this is done, the Response Authenticator field of the Protocol-Error packet MUST be all zeros, as this packet is not in response to any request.
 The Protocol-Error packet SHOULD contain a Reply-Message attribute with a textual string describing the cause of the error.
 The packet SHOULD also contain an Error-Cause attribute, with value Unsupported Extension (406).

-An implemention sending this packet could bypass any RADIUS encoder, and simply write this packet as a predefined, fixed set of data to the TLS connection.
+An implementation sending this packet could bypass any RADIUS encoder, and simply write this packet as a predefined, fixed set of data to the TLS connection.
 That process would likely be simpler than trying to call the normal RADIUS packet encoder to encode a reply packet without a request packet, and then trying to force the Response Authenticator to be all zeros.

 As this packet is an unexpected response packet, existing implementations will ignore it.
 They may either log an error and close the connection, or they may discard the packet and leave the connection open.
 If the connection remains open, the end supporting ALPN will close the connection, so there will be no side effects from sending the packet.
 Therefore, while using a Protocol-Error packet in this way is unusual, it is both informative and safe.